 Early History of the Folkworthay family

 This web page shows only a small excerpt of our Folkworthay research.
-Another 249 words (18 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Folkworthay History in all our PDF Extended History products and printed products wherever possible.
+Another 125 words (9 lines of text) covering the years 1510, 1600, 1541, 1455 and 1487 are included under the topic Early Folkworthay History in all our PDF Extended History products and printed products wherever possible.

 Folkworthay Spelling Variations

 Folkworthay has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Folkworthay have been found, including Folksworth, Foulkesworth, Foulksworth, Folkesworth, Follsworth and many more.

 Early Notables of the Folkworthay family (pre 1700)

 More information is included under the topic Early Folkworthay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Folkworthay family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Folkworthays to arrive on North American shores: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..